Wacom-Developer/sdk-for-signature-sigcaptx-windows/Samples/VueJS-3-SFC/sigcapt/README.md

-# SigCaptX sample code for Vue JS 3 using HTML
+# SigCaptX dynamic capture sample for Vue JS 3 using HTML

 These samples were built using Vue JS 3.
 They are based on the simplest form of construction i.e. by retaining HTML and JS source files.